 Editing widgets are modular elements extending the functionality of the Contentful entry editor.
 They provide custom functions, enhanced features or alternative styles allowing you to tailor the editing workflow to your specific needs.
 It’s important to emphasize that editing widgets do not change the underlying data or how end-users view that data; widgets only determine how editors view and interact with data.

-Here is a practical illustration, imagine that a certain team is using the Contentful CMS to power a movie recommendation engine.
+Here is a practical illustration, imagine that a certain team is using the Contentful content infrastructure to power a movie recommendation engine.
 Among other things, editors have to rate each movie on a scale from 1 to 10.
 Since ratings are commonly visualized using a star system, configuring the rating field to behave like a rating scale would simplify the entry process and prevent typos from slipping into the database.

 Switching to a rating scale, then, would alter the way editors enter data for the better, while ratings will continue to be stored as integers.

 The table below presents an overview of all the widgets available in the Contentful entry editor.

 |Single line text||Text input field displayed as a single-line text box||Text|